UBC-Thunderbots/Software/docs/tactic-and-play-structure.md

 # Overview:
 The structure of our tactics and plays has undergone a significant change.
-The new system presents common features of each Play/Tactic/FSM in the structure of the classes itself.
+The new system presents common features of each Play/Tactic/FSM in template classes which are then passed arguments and extended.
 Fundamental behaviour has not changed.

 This documentation is written to accompany PR #3480
 # Diagrams:
 I discuss tactics in the following section, but this applies to all plays that have been converted to FSMs.

-If your ticket requires that you convert a play to an FSM, it would do well to study the following structure closely.
+If your ticket requires that you convert a play to an FSM, the following structures might be helpful.

 The following approximately describes our old system's design for a few tactics:
 ```mermaid